Vivek-1102/Bloghaven/README.md

-# MyApp
+# Bloghaven

-MyApp is a modern web application built with a robust tech stack, focused on scalability, performance, and security.
+Bloghaven is a modern web blogging application built with a robust tech stack and security.Where user can read, create and explore blogs.

 ## Tech Stack